marius-test/programming_explorations/README.md

 ## Python

 I may also build small Python programs in this repo as part of my experimentation.
-If a project shows potential, I’ll move it to its own repository.
+If a project shows potential, I’ll move it to its own repository and include a dedicated README.
-Don’t worry... if anything interesting or worth sharing comes up, I’ll include a dedicated README.